MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/spatial-audio-customization/spatial-audio-basic-features.md

 ![______](../../../media/enhance-your-environment/audio-zones/079-voice-setting-collection.png)

 The only VoiceCollection in the folder currently is *DefaultVoices*.
 It contains the default Voice Settings that ship with Mesh.
-If you select *DefaultVoices* in the **Project** folder, you can see the Voice Settings listed as *Elements* in the **Inspector.
+If you select *DefaultVoices* in the **Project** folder, you can see the Voice Settings it contains listed as *Elements* in the **Inspector.

 ![______](../../../media/enhance-your-environment/audio-zones/080-voices.png)